hanegraaff/stock-advisor-infrastructure/README.md

 Stock Advisor is an algorithmic trading system that can trade on your behalf using your brokerage account.
 It tracks an evolving portfolio of US securities based on market sentiment and actively trades it.

 The system is written in Python and runs in AWS, using a serverless platform.
-It relies on an external source for its finiancial data as well as an existing online brokerage platform to execute trades.
-Financial data is provided by **Intrinio** (www.intrinio.com), while brokerage services are provided using the **Etrade** developer platform (developer.etrade.com).
+It relies on an external source for its financial data as well as an existing online brokerage platform to execute trades.
+Financial data is provided by **Intrinio** (www.intrinio.com), while brokerage services are provided using the **Etrade** developer platform (https://developer.etrade.com).

 Broadly speaking, the system is organzined in two services. †he first is a recommendation service that selects a monthly pool of US Equity stocks that it predicts will outperform the market, and the second is a portfolio manager that makes realtime trading decisions based on it.